 Not at all.
+Amanda's emphasis is on helping you develop your own style.
 Each day Amanda will create a complete painting in the morning.
 After lunch, participants can work on their own painting which can be any subject or style.
 Students are encouraged to paint whatever size they are comfortable painting.
 It’s advisable to bring a good selection of reference photographs to classes and workshops such as a mix of landscapes, floral, water scenes, architectural scenes, etc. Amanda assists each student in turn with their paintings throughout the remainder of the lesson each day.

 What can I expect to see demonstrated at one of Amanda’s workshops?

 In a typical three day workshop, Amanda will paint a wide variety of subjects.
 Each day she will paint a complete and different painting in the mornings followed by an afternoon of participant painting.
 She may paint a landscape one day, a floral the next day, and an abstract the next and so on.
 Quite often, she will do a quick demonstration of a specific subject or technique late in the afternoon.
 A multitude of watercolour techniques are shown and explained during the course.